rnisley/deaddrop/README.md

 Discussion with Andey revealed that any valid user can create additional users so that's been addressed already.

 Added user login requirement for sending messages
+- send now requires "to" and "user" flags
+- updated help message for send
+- updated logger to include invalid send attempts